aminnie/amidifx/README.md

   * Note: For the moment, a new Song added to the list will show up at the end of the list, and not supported in place - to correct this in future.
 When  you restart AMIDIFX the new song will appear in the sorted list.
 * Edit Preset File button
   * This button switches the Preset screen with current song selection as the Preset file to edit
+  * Edit Preset will only allow preset edits if the song presets was created with current active sound module
 * Song Input Controls: Any Song is created with
   * A Song Name (up to 25 chaaracters
   * A MIDI file that you select from the file system.
 In 8.3 format with every file extension .mid